Solamatics/weather-app/README.md

 #### Technology
-Built with react (frontend) and css with openweather api
+Built with react (frontend) and css with openweather api to get realtime data

 #### What does it do